Bladder Cancer

 SPECIALIST.
 UROLOGY DEPARTMENT

-Bladder cancer is derived from urothelium (mucous membrane in contact with urine).
-It constitutes 9% of all male cancers and 4% of female tumors.
-It mainly affects patients over 50 years.
+Bladder cancer is derived from the urothelium, the mucosa in contact with urine.
+This tumour constitutes 9% of all male cancers and 4% of female tumours.
+It mainly affects patients over the age of 50.
+It is a type of cancer that can lead to high risk, but is curable if diagnosed quickly and treated early.

-Although in most cases the cause is unknown, in some patients has been associated with exposure to aromatic amines and treatment with systemic cyclophosphamide.
+Although in most cases the cause is unknown, in some patients it has been associated with exposure to aromatic amines and treatment with systemic cyclophosphamide.
+Smoking also doubles the risk.

 A PERSONALIZED MEDICINE